-Health Care Coverage Life and AD&D Insurance LTD Optional Coverage Spending Accounts Legal Plan, Hospital Indemnity, and Accident Plan a different zip code that affects access to participating providers under your current coverage, and Your current plan option is no longer available at your new location (if your current plan option remains available, you can't make a change until the next open enrollment) You cannot change the dependents you cover under the plans Dependent Life Insurance your contributions to the Dependent Care Spending Account You Gain Benefits Eligibility D time to full-time employment) ue to a Work Situati on Change (fo r example, from part- Under the Medical, Dental, and Vision Plans, you can: Enroll yourself Add coverage for your spouse or domestic partner Add coverage for your eligible children You can enroll in, increase, decrease or drop coverage in either of these plans: Employee Life and AD&D Insurance or Dependent Life Insurance You can enroll in LTD Plan coverage You can start contributing to the: Health Care Spending Account Dependent Care Spending Account Enroll yourself if you're not already covered; Add coverage for your spouse/domestic partner; Add coverage for any eligible children; Drop coverage for yourself; Drop coverage for your spouse/domestic partner; Drop coverage for any eligible children You Lose Benefits Eligibility D time to part-time employment) ue to a Work Situatio on Change (for r example, from full- Coverage will end effective at midnight of the last day of the month in which you lost benefit eligibility You'll be offered COBRA coverage (see page 46) All other changes listed in this chart are effective on the date of the event.
-See page 43 When Coverage Ends for more information.
-Coverage will end effective at midnight of the day you lost benefit eligibility.
-You may be able to port Employee Life coverage to a direct bill basis or convert life coverage to an individual policy Coverage will end effective at midnight of the day you lost benefit eligibility Coverage will end effective at midnight of the day you lost benefit eligibility For the Health Care Spending Account, you'll be offered COBRA coverage Coverage will end effective at midnight of the day you lost benefit eligibility You may be able to port or coverage to an individual policy on a direct bill basis
+Health Care Coverage Life and AD&D Insurance LTD Optional Coverage Spending Accounts Legal Plan, Hospital Indemnity, and Accident Plan a different zip code that affects access to participating providers under your current coverage, and Your current plan option is no longer available at your new location (if your current plan option remains available, you can't make a change until the next open enrollment) You cannot change the dependents you cover under the plans Dependent Life Insurance on Change (fe your contributions to the Dependent Care Spending Account You Gain Benefits Eligibility D time to full-time employment) ue to a Work Situati on Change (fo r example, from part- Under the Medical, Dental, and Vision Plans, you can: Enroll yourself Add coverage for your spouse or domestic partner Add coverage for your eligible children You can enroll in, increase, decrease or drop coverage in either of these plans: Employee Life and AD&D Insurance or Dependent Life Insurance You can enroll in LTD Plan coverage You can start contributing to the: Health Care Spending Account Dependent Care Spending Account Enroll yourself if you're not already covered; Add coverage for your spouse/domestic partner; Add coverage for any eligible children; Drop coverage for yourself; Drop coverage for your spouse/domestic partner; Drop coverage for any eligible children You Lose Benefits Eligibility D time to part-time employment) ue to a Work Situation on Change (for r example, from full- Coverage will end effective at midnight of the last day of the month in which you lost benefit eligibility You'll be offered COBRA coverage (see page 46) All other changes listed in this chart are effective on the date of the event.
+See page 43 Coverage will end effective at midnight of the day you lost benefit eligibility.
+You may be able to port Employee Life coverage to a direct bill basis or convert life coverage to an Coverage will end effective at midnight of the day you lost benefit eligibility Coverage will end effective at midnight of the day you lost benefit eligibility For the Health Care Spending Account, you'll be offered COBRA coverage Coverage will end effective at midnight of the day you lost benefit eligibility You may be able to port or coverage to an individual policy on a direct bill date of the event.
+See page 43 When Coverage Ends for more information. coverage to an individual policy on a direct bill basis